Skip to main content

 4. Are they independent?

 This is the big one.
 Your EPAO must be completely independent.
 This means that neither the organisation nor the individual assessor can have any affiliation with the apprentice, employer or training provider.
-Basically, the person making the grading decision can't have anything to gain from the outcome of the assessment – if they do, it's seen as a conflict of interest.
+In short, the person making the grading decision can't have anything to gain from the outcome of the assessment - if they do, it's seen as a conflict of interest.

 5. Are they right for you?